 A contractor’s role is generally to evaluate the client’s needs and actually perform the work.
 You agree to terms that they will complete the project in a specified period of time for an agreed amount of money.
 Usually, though, a contractor will leave the color, textile and fabric decision making to the client.
 Typically, a contractor is compensated by the project.

 Your project folder will help to keep you organized.
-This is where you’re going to put all of your paint chips, fabric swatches, photographs, printed media of ideas from catalogs or pamphlets.
+This is where you’ll put your paint chips, fabric swatches, flooring samples, magazine clippings and product brochures.
+It will also hold all of your receipts.

 My recommendation is get as close to what you’re vying for.
 Grab lots of paint chips.
 They’re free.
 Then, place all of your paint chips in your project folder.